Bjørn Lomborg

-Bjørn Lomborg ([ˈpjɶɐ̯ˀn ˈlɔmˌpɒˀ]; born 6 January 1965) is a Danish author and the president of the think tank Copenhagen Consensus Center.
+Bjørn Lomborg ([ˈpjɶɐ̯ˀn ˈlɔmˌpɒˀ]; born 6 January 1965) is a Danish political scientist, author, and the president of the think tank Copenhagen Consensus Center.
 He is the former director of the Danish government's Environmental Assessment Institute (EAI) in Copenhagen.
-He became internationally known for his best-selling and controversial book The Skeptical Environmentalist (2001).
+He became internationally known for his best-selling book The Skeptical Environmentalist (2001).

-This book's claim that many environmental issues are overstated attracted criticism from the scientific community and brought Lomborg popular media attention.
 In 2002, Lomborg and the Environmental Assessment Institute founded the Copenhagen Consensus.
 In 2004, he was listed as one of Time's 100 most influential people.

 In his subsequent book, Cool It (2007), and its film adaptation, Lomborg outlined his views on global warming, many of which contradict the scientific consensus on climate change.
-These views include the claim that the negative impacts are overstated and it is good to oppose climate change mitigation.
+These views include the claim that the negative impacts are overstated and the opinion that too much emphasis is put on climate change mitigation at the expense of climate change adaptation.
 Lomborg agrees that global warming is real and man-made and will have a serious impact but enumerates other disagreements with the scientific consensus.
-In 2009, Business Insider claims that Lomborg is one of the ten most-respected global warming skeptics.

 Lomborg's views and work have attracted scrutiny from the scientific community.
-The majority of scientists reacted negatively to The Skeptical Environmentalist, and he was formally accused of scientific misconduct over the book; the Danish Committees on Scientific Dishonesty concluded in an evaluation of the book that "one couldn't prove that Lomborg had deliberately been scientifically dishonest, although he had broken the rules of scientific practice in that he interpreted results beyond the conclusions of the authors he cited."
-His positions on climate change have been challenged by experts and characterised as cherry picking.
+He was formally accused of scientific misconduct over the book The Skeptical Environmentalist.
+The Danish Committees on Scientific Dishonesty (DSCD) concluded in an evaluation of the book that "one couldn't prove that Lomborg had deliberately been scientifically dishonest, although he had broken the rules of scientific practice in that he interpreted results beyond the conclusions of the authors he cited."
+The Danish Ministry of Science, Technology and Innovation criticised the procedural aspects of the DCSD investigation.
+His positions on climate change have been challenged by experts and characterized as cherry picking.

 Education

-Lomborg was an undergraduate at the University of Georgia, earned an M.A. degree in political science at the University of Aarhus in 1991, and a PhD degree in political science at the University of Copenhagen in 1994.
+Lomborg was an undergraduate at the University of Georgia, earned an M.A. degree in political science at the Aarhus University in 1991, and a PhD degree in political science at the University of Copenhagen in 1994.